 Authentication type Description Credentials Anonymous Provides anonymous access to the destination.
 Only works for endpoints that have security disabled.
 No authentication.
 Access Key Uses AWS-style credentials to authenticate connections with the destination.
 Access key ID Secret access key Basic HTTP Uses a username and password to authenticate connections to the destination.
-Username Password
+Username Password CAP (C2S Access Portal) Uses certificates and keys to authenticate connections to the destination.
+Temporary credentials URL Server CA certificate (PEM file upload) Client certificate (PEM file upload) Client private key (PEM file upload, OpenSSL encrypted format or unencrypted private key format) Client private key passphrase (optional)

-- 8. Select Continue. - 9.
-Select a radio button for Verify server to choose how TLS connection to the endpoint is verified.
+8. Select Continue.

+9. Select a radio button for Verify server to choose how TLS connection to the endpoint is verified.

 Type of certificate verification Description Use custom CA certificate Use a custom security certificate.
 If you select this setting, copy and paste the custom security certificate in the CA Certificate text box.

-Type of certificate verification Description Use operating system CA certificate Use the default CA certificate installed on the operating system to secure connections.
+Use operating system CA certificate Use the default Grid CA certificate installed on the operating system to secure connections.
 Do not verify certificate The certificate used for the TLS connection is not verified.
 This option is not secure.